robinrodricks/FluentFTP/README.md

 - **GetObjectInfo()** - Get information for a single file or directory as an `FtpListItem`.
 It includes the type, date created, date modified, file size, permissions/chmod and link target (if any).

 - **UploadFile**() - Uploads a file from the local file system to the server.
+Has overloaded methods for uploading a `Stream` or `byte[]`.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it uploads data in chunks of 65KB.
 Remote directories are NOT created if they do not exist.

 - **DownloadFile**() - Downloads a file from the server to the local file system.
+Has overloaded methods for downloading to a `Stream` or `byte[]`.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it downloads data in chunks of 65KB.
 Local directories are created if they do not exist.

 - **UploadFiles**() - Uploads multiple files from the local file system to a single folder on the server.
 Returns the number of files uploaded.
 Skipped files are not counted.
 All exceptions during file upload are absorbed internally.
 Prefer using this method over calling `UploadFile()` multiple times, as this method performs a single `GetListing()` to check for file existance.